 During the first quarter of 2022, we issued \$400 million of long-term debt and we do not expect any further issuances during the year.
-We expect to issue \$135 million of common stock (including \$60.8 million of common stock issued during the first half of 2022).
-The debt and equity issuances for 2022 are to repay \$250 million of long-term debt which matured in April 2022 and fund capital expenditures.
+We expect to issue \$120 million of common stock (including \$37.9 million of common stock issued during the first quarter of 2022).
+The debt and equity issuances for 2022 are to repay \$250 million of maturing long-term debt in April 2022 and fund capital expenditures.